 Humans and climate change are driving species to extinction at unprecedented rates.
 To slow or eventually reverse these declines, we need to better manage our land to preserve habitats and secure biodiversity – the variety of life on Earth.
-To that end, a study published this week confirms what many communities have known for years: to preserve biodiversity, we much turn to indigenous peoples for guidance and management.
+To that end, a study published this week confirms what many communities have known for years: To preserve biodiversity, we must turn to indigenous peoples for guidance and management.

 The study, published in the journal Environmental Science and Policy, compared levels of biodiversity in thousands of areas in Australia, Brazil and Canada and was the first of its kind to compare biodiversity and land management on such a large scale.
 Researchers from the University of British Columbia (UBC) compared 15,621 geotropical areas across three continents, with great variations across climate, species and geography.

 While area size and geographic location did not have a major impact on species diversity, one aspect had a major influence on biodiversity – indigenous land management.
 The researchers found that indigenous-managed lands have the highest levels of biodiversity of vertebrate species.
 Protected lands like parks followed, and randomly selected nonprotected areas had the least amount of biodiversity.

 A traditional way of preserving species and habitats is by expanding protected areas – parks, forests, reserves – through legislation.
 While protected lands are a cornerstone of biological conservation, it may not be enough, especially in the face of climate change and human activity.
 Adding indigenous land management practices can help these vulnerable areas.